Rosamund Clifford

 Rosamund Clifford (possibly before 1140 – c.
-1176), often called "The Fair Rosamund" or "Rose of the World" (Latin: rosa mundi), was a medieval English noblewoman and mistress of Henry II, King of England.
-She became famous in English folklore.
+1176), often called "The Fair Rosamund" or "Rose of the World" (Latin: rosa mundi), was a medieval English noblewoman and mistress of King Henry II.
+Their relationship seems to have begun in 1166, and lasted several years, though reliable information is lacking.
+After it ended she retired to a convent, where she died about 1176.